WebAssembly/exception-handling/document/core/exec/runtime.rst

      \production{(handler)} & \handler &::=& \CATCHadm\{\tagaddr^?~\instr^\ast\}^\ast &|& \DELEGATEadm\{l\}
    \end{array}

-Intuitively, for each target :math:`\{\tagaddr^?~\instr^\ast\}` of a |CATCHadm|, :math:`\instr^\ast` is the *continuation* to execute when the handler catches a thrown exception with tag |tagaddr|, or for any exception, when a target specifies no tag address.
+Intuitively, for each catch clause :math:`\{\tagaddr^?~\instr^\ast\}` of a catching handler, :math:`\instr^\ast` is the *continuation* to execute when the handler catches a thrown exception with tag |tagaddr|, or for any exception, when a catch clause specifies no tag address.
-In that case, we say that the exception is handled by the exception handler |CATCHadm|.
+In that case, the exception is handled, and that catch clause :ref:`entered <exec-caughtadm-enter>`.
-If this list of targets is empty, or if the tag address of the thrown exception is not in the handler's mapping and there is no |CATCHALL| clause, then the exception will be rethrown.
+If this list of targets is empty, or if the tag address of the thrown exception is not in any of the catch clauses and there is no |CATCHALL| clause, then the exception will be rethrown.

 .. todo::
    Add prose with intuition on delegating handlers.